-When confronted with a challenge, do you believe that you can succeed or are you convinced that you will fail?
+When confronted with a challenge, do you believe that you can succeed?
+Or are you convinced that you will fail?
 People with strong self-efficacy are those who believe that they are capable of performing well.
 These people are more likely to view challenges as something to be mastered rather than avoided.

 Self-efficacy is essentially the belief in your own ability to control your own behavior, emotions, and motivations.
-It is your belief in your ability to solve a problem, reach a goal, complete a task, and achieve what you set out to do.
+It is your belief that you can solve a problem, reach a goal, complete a task, and achieve what you set out to do.

 - How self-efficacy develops